-Told in four acts, the lives of Geneviève Emery and Guy Foucher of Cherbourg France are presented.
-Act 1 begins in November 1957, when sixteen year old Geneviève, who works in her widowed mother's umbrella shop called "Les parapluies de Cherbourg", and twenty year old Guy, who works as a mechanic at a gas station, are madly in love and want to get married.
+The lives of Geneviève Emery and Guy Foucher of Cherbourg, France are presented in four acts.
+Act 1 begins in November 1957, when 16-year-old Geneviève, who works in her widowed mother's umbrella shop called "Les parapluies de Cherbourg", and 20-year-old Guy, who works as a mechanic at a gas station, are madly in love and want to get married.
 They are reluctant to tell anyone not only of their want to get married, but of their relationship.
-Geneviève believes her mother will think her too young, and would want her to marry someone with better prospects, especially considering her own tenuous financial situation.
+Geneviève believes her mother will think her too young and would want her to marry someone with better prospects, especially considering her own tenuous financial situation.
 And Guy is more concerned now about not abandoning his ailing godmother, Aunt Élise, who raised him, and who he looks after along with a young woman named Madeleine.
 Act 2, told largely from Geneviève's perspective, begins in February 1958.
 Guy, drafted to fight for the French in Algeria, has been gone for two months, and is expected to be gone for two years.
 Geneviève rarely ...Written by

 21 of 26 people found this review helpful.

 Was this review helpful to you?